Why your company needs end user security training

 To improve, end users first need proper education, which must be followed up with actual practice.

-This is why end user security training is the best way to empower a company's workers and to reduce the odds of unwanted cyber events.
+This is why end user security training is the best way to empower a company's workers and to reduce the odds of devastating attacks.